2012 Kong Qingdong incident

-In January 2012, Peking University professor Kong Qingdong made televised remarks suggesting that many Hong Kong people were disloyal to China and still harboured a colonial mentality.
-Kong Qingdong called Hong Kong people "dogs" in response to an online video posted about a mainland Chinese child eating on the subway, which is prohibited by MTR regulations.
+In January 2012, Peking University professor Kong Qingdong made televised remarks suggesting that many Hongkongers were disloyal to China and still harboured a colonial mentality.
+Kong Qingdong said many Hongkongers were "dogs" in response to an online video posted about a mainland Chinese child eating on the subway, which is prohibited by MTR regulations, and being harassed despite having stopped eating subsequently.
 This prompted a series of campaigns against Kong Qingdong in Hong Kong.
 About 150 people gathered at the Central Government's Liaison Office on 22 January to protest Kong's remarks.

-The protests took place among a backdrop of increasing tensions between native citizens of Hong Kong and mainlanders, including the release of a survey indicating that Hong Kong people feel increasingly separate from, and superior to, Mainland Chinese people.
+The protests took place among a backdrop of increasing tensions between native citizens of Hong Kong and mainlanders, including the release of a survey indicating that Hongkongers feel increasingly separate from Mainland Chinese people.

 At the time of the protests, anti-Mainland Chinese sentiment in Hong Kong had been growing because of the large influx of mainland Chinese mothers arriving in Hong Kong to give birth, largely for their children to receive right of abode in Hong Kong and the social services that came with it.